eclipsevortex/SubVortex/README.md

 ### Pre-requisite

+- Ubuntu 22.04, for other os please share with us to update our docs.
 - Local Subtensor is mandatory for all miners, and highly recommended for validators.
 - Validators will need to install and configure Redis